Discharge Medicines Service (DMS)

 Claiming:

 NHS BSA are preparing a digital interface (API) to allow PharmOutcomes to send DMS claims automatically to the Manage Your Service (MYS) portal.
-This is not yet available for use but is expected early 2024.
+This is expected early 2024.

-Until then you can run a report on PharmOutcomes to get the data required for claiming, a guide on how to do is here:
+Until then run a report on PharmOutcomes to get the data required for claiming, a guide on how to do is here:

 Supporting information